GautamGupta/bb-legacy-plugins/social-it/trunk/readme.txt

 == Changelog ==

+= 1.6 (xx-xx-10) =
+* New Sprite Image is generated when you save options (If you have PHP 5 or above with PHPGD, and don't have Custom Mods Feature ON)
+* Also reduced the size of the images with Smush It
+* Separated background images
+* Fixed some translation strings
+* Improved the way the plugin gets Short URLs
+* Added option to load javascript in blog's footer
+* Added DZone , Kaevur (Estonian), Virb, Box.net

 = 1.5 (28-12-09) =
 * Custom mods feature added to prevent mods from being lost during upgrade
 * Fixed JSON compatibility issue due to multiple instances of the JSON class